 Summer is a brilliant time to explore science outdoors with children.
 You don’t have to set up fancy experiments, even just looking at properties of plants and leaves or doing a bit of sinking and floating in the paddling pool is great simple science for little ones.
-Although you might want something a bit more exciting for older children.
-I’ve put together a fun list of our favourite summer science ideas from Science Sparks and lots of other fantastic blogs as well to keep kids of all ages happy all summer long.
+I’ve put together a fun list of our favourite summer science ideas from Science Sparks and lots of other fantastic blogs to keep kids of all ages happy all summer long.

-There are also some great summer science ideas in our DIY science camp!
+There are also some great summer science ideas in our DIY science camp, so make sure you check those out too!

 Science Experiments Using Water